Milton William Cooper: Early life and education

-Cooper and Lear's collaboration lasted for a few years, after which Cooper accused Lear of being a CIA plant.

 Behold a Pale Horse

 In 1991, Cooper wrote and published Behold a Pale Horse.
 The book has been influential among "UFO and militia circles".
 Just prior to the trial of Terry Nichols in 1997, The Guardian described it as "the manifesto of the militia movement".

 According to sociologist Paul Gilroy, Cooper claimed "an elaborate conspiracy theory that encompasses the Kennedy assassination, the doings of the secret world government, the coming ice age, and a variety of other covert activities associated with the Illuminati's declaration of war upon the people of America".
 Political scientist Michael Barkun characterized it as "among the most complex superconspiracy theories", and also among the most influential due to its popularity in militia circles as well as mainstream bookstores.
 Historian Nicholas Goodrick-Clarke described the book as a "chaotic farrago of conspiracy myths interspersed with reprints of executive laws, official papers, reports and other extraneous materials designed to show the looming prospect of a world government imposed on the American people against their wishes and in flagrant contempt of the Constitution."